nebulab/deprecations_detector/README.md

 ## Installation

-Add `gem 'deprecations_detector', git: 'https://github.com/nebulab/deprecations_detector'` to your application's Gemfile and execute `bundle`.
+Add `gem 'deprecations_detector'` to your application's Gemfile and execute `bundle`.

 Put the following code under you specs configuration: